theopenconversationkit/tock/bot/connector-messenger/README.md

     * **Secret** : the messenger application secret key.

-* Then go to the Configuration -> Bot Configurations menu in the Tock Bot administration interface, and create a new configuration with these parameters
+* Then go to the Configuration -> Bot Configurations menu in the Tock Bot administration interface, and create a new configuration with these parameters.
+Choose also the relative rest path of the messenger bot (e.g. /messenger).

 * Take the ngrok value (ie  https://xxxx.ngrok.io ) and use it in the webhook interface of messenger settings, to specify :
    * the url : https://xxxx.ngrok.io/messenger
    * the webhook token you set

-* Full documentation of the messenger builders is available in [KDoc format](https://voyages-sncf-technologies.github.io/tock/dokka/tock/fr.vsct.tock.bot.connector.messenger/index.html)

 * A Messenger integration sample is available in the [open data Bot](https://github.com/voyages-sncf-technologies/tock-bot-open-data) source code

+* The documentation of the messenger builders is available in [KDoc format](https://voyages-sncf-technologies.github.io/tock/dokka/tock/fr.vsct.tock.bot.connector.messenger/index.html)